bcgov/intro-to-tidyhydat-and-tidyverse/README.md

 ## Acknowledgements

 I have forked this repo from [Hadley Wickham](https://github.com/hadley/data-science-in-tidyverse) who in turn forked it from [Charlotte Wickham](https://github.com/cwickham/data-science-in-tidyverse), who forked it from [RStudio](https://github.com/rstudio/master-the-tidyverse).
+The feel, look and flow of the material in this workshop was originally created by these authors.
+My main contribution was adapt the examples to hydrologically based data.
 Thanks to [Hadley](http://hadley.nz/), [Charlotte](http://cwick.co.nz) and [Garrett](https://github.com/garrettgman) for creating the slides and accompanying materials!